Why should I neuter my dog?

 Neutering can often have a positive influence on certain aspects of your dog’s health and can help to prevent some life-threatening illnesses.

-- Benign prostate hyperplasia is a common disease in unneutered male dogs (which causes enlargement of the prostate) and can lead to difficulty urinating or defecating.
+- Benign prostate hyperplasia, or BPH for short, is a common disease of the canine prostate.
+The prostate becomes enlarged under the influence of testosterone and can lead to difficulty when urinating or defecating.

 - There will also be a large financial cost associated with the treatment of any infections or diseases your dog might contract if they are not neutered.
 Many of the health risks mentioned previously can cost any where from a few hundred euro to well over the thousand mark, depending on the severity of the case.

 - Dogs Trust encourages every potential dog owner to take into consideration all the health, behavioural and financial factors associated with neutering before embarking on a lifelong commitment with a dog.
-Don’t act now and think later.
+Don’t act now and think later!